Skip to main content

 Detailed Information

-You’ll engage with qualitative, quantitative, and mixed modes of research, preparing you to translate theory and skills to practice.
-You’ll experience a variety of flexible learning and teaching methods, including webinars, seminars, digital and practical workshops, group and individual tutorials, mini-conference days, studio-and lab-based application, as well as independent and self-directed work.
+Throughout the programme, you will engage with a range of multidisciplinary perspectives as well as graduate level research methods, preparing you to translate theory into to practice.
+You’ll experience a variety of flexible learning and teaching methods, including online and in-person lectures, seminars, digital and practical workshops, group and individual tutorials, mini-conference days, studio-and lab-based application, as well as independent and self-directed work.

-Modules on the course cover Foundations in Performance Science, Approaches to Performance Research, and Performing Research 1 & 2, where you will get hands-on experience conducting research with performing artists in the laboratory and the studio.
+In Research Practice 1: Quantitative Methods and Research Practice 2: Qualitative and Mixed Methods, you will get hands-on experience conducting research with performing artists in the laboratory and the studio.

-To dive deeper into personal areas of interest, the Applications in Dance Science provides a selection of choices: Movement & Technique Analysis, Strength & Conditioning in Dance, Performance Psychology, Dance Training & Education, and Arts & Health.
+To dive deeper into personal areas of interest, Applications in Dance Science provides a selection of elective components: Movement & Technique Analysis, Strength & Conditioning in Dance, Performance Psychology, and Dance Training & Education.

 During your studies, assessments are specifically designed with your employability skills in mind, aiming to reflect the knowledge and skills required of graduates entering the dance science sector.
 These tasks include a multidisciplinary dance science portfolio, developing a project proposal, group project lab reports and designing and delivering a Dance Science workshop.